nicolascotton/nject/nject-macro/README.md

 ```
 ### Limitations
 1. Dependencies can only be exported by a single module.
+1. Modules can only export types defined in its crate.
 1. Generic parameters are not supported on modules.

 ## Examples